Quantum networks theory: Causal operators over quantum networks

 \section{Causal operators over quantum networks}

-Consider two restrictions $\chi,\zeta$ over networks, a $\chi \zeta $-causal operator is one which restricts information propagation by imposing that region $\zeta $ at the next time step depends only upon region $\chi $ at the previous time step.
+A key principle in physical frameworks is causality, understood as constraints upon the propagation of information.
+In the quantum information-theoretic settings, it has become standard to express causality constraints by means of partial traces \cite{Beckman}.
+Now that we have a generalised trace, we can have generalised notions of causality.
+A canonical example of a causal unitary operator is given in Fig. \ref{fig:causality}.
+A generalised causality example is given in \ref{fig:quantumcausality}.\\ Consider two restrictions $\chi,\zeta$ over networks, a $\chi \zeta $-causal operator is one which restricts information propagation by imposing that region $\zeta $ at the next time step depends only upon region $\chi $ at the previous time step.
 Subject to this constraint, $\chi \zeta $-causal operator will be permitted to edit the entirety of the graphs they act on.

 \begin{definition}[Causality] $U$ is $\chi \zeta $-causal if and only if

 $U$ is name-preserving $\chi \zeta $-causal if and only if it is n.-p. and for all $ \rho $ n.-p., Eq. \eqref{eq:causalitly} holds. \end{definition}